nbanerje/product-feedback-jira/README.md

 .
 You'll need to have a JIRA project created to capture and organize feedback.
 We created a Product Feedback (PF) project and then created epic tickets to capture the feedback submitted from the Google Form.
-You'll also need to creat a JIRA user that can make tickets to that project.
+You'll also need to create a JIRA user that can make tickets to that project.

 .
 Create a Slack Webhook to post reponses: https://api.slack.com/incoming-webhooks.
 You'll user the use the URL in the code below.
+We post ours to our #produkt channel.

 .
 Create a Google Spreadsheet and copy the ID in the the form code below.
 The id are the characters after the /d/ in the url.